christophhart/hise_documentation/scripting/scripting-in-hise/javascript.md

-### Objects
+## Objects
-JavaScript objects can be thought of as simple collections of name-value pairs.
+JavaScript objects can be thought of as simple collections of "name-value pairs".
 As such, they are similar to:

 - Dictionaries in Python
 - Hash tables in C and C++